 Most of my work centres around the concept of institutions, which makes it purposeful to (briefly) explain what I mean when referring to institutions as manifestations of social behaviour.

 The institutional literature offers a wide range of different definitions, some of which provide contextualised viewpoints (such as North’s conception as “rules of the game” (North, 1990)), or detailed definitions that capture the concepts comprehensively, but whose descriptive nature bears the risk to obscure the essentials of institutions.
 Greif’s (Greif, 2006) or Ostrom’s (Ostrom, 2005) definitions are examples of definitions that offer such rich characterisation as well as disciplinary contextualisation.

 In an attempt to “stipulate as little as possible” (Robinson, 1950), we signify the essence of institutions based on the following characteristics:

-- Persistence – i.e. institutions may still survive even if the circumstances that brought them about (e.g. individuals, necessities) may no longer be exist.
+- Persistence – i.e., institutions may still survive even if the circumstances that brought them about (e.g., individuals, necessities) may no longer be exist.
 (Examples: The historical reasons for driving on the left or right side of the road are no longer relevant, yet the conventions in different countries have largely remained stable.
 Similarly, the evidently inefficient QWERTY keyboard layout is entrenched as the default layout.)
 The fact that institutions persist, even if their purpose is no longer apparent, differentiate institutions from behavioural regularities which can be described as stable patterns of observable social behaviour.
 However, the latter can subside, and thus cease to exist, whereas institutions persist, even though their salience may change over time.

-Based on these characteristics, institutions can be understood as manifestations of social behaviour, i.e. capturing the essence without being overly descriptive or restrictive.
-This rationale discussed in greater detail here (p.
+Based on these characteristics, institutions can be understood as manifestations of social behaviour, i.e., capturing the essence without being overly descriptive or restrictive.
+This rationale is discussed in greater detail here (p.
 25) and here (p.
 1).

 Greif, A. (2006), Institutions and the Path to the Modern Economy: Lessons from Medieval Trade, Cambridge University Press.